+Figure 2.1.2 Branch structure of the graduate school in 2007 at its inauguration

-Under the present proposal we intend to implement new measures for improving the academic perspectives of doctoral candidates.
+Under the present renewal proposal we intend to implement new measures for improving the academic perspectives of doctoral candidates.
 These measures will be described in section 2.2.
-They include measures for improving perspectives for female candidates.
+They include, in particular, measures for improving the perspectives for female candidates.